josbeir/cakephp-docs-md/docs/3/en/tutorials-and-examples/cms/authentication.md

 > password for the user, make sure to uncomment the lines we just temporarily
 > commented!

 Try it out!
-Before logging in, visit [Articles / add](articles/add.md).
+Before logging in, visit `/articles/add`.
 Since this action is not allowed, you will be redirected to the login page.
-After logging in successfully, CakePHP will automatically redirect you back to [Articles / add](articles/add.md).
+After logging in successfully, CakePHP will automatically redirect you back to `/articles/add`.

 ### Adding Logout